engageinteractive/laravel-frontend/README.md

 ## Config File Customisation

-By default the package uses the `config/frontend.php` file to define all the settings, such as route name, url path, template file paths etc. The package provides a mechanism to change which file is used, by binding your own instance of `ConfigProvider` in your `AppServiceProvider`.
+By default the package uses the `config/frontend.php` file to define all the settings, such as route name, URL path, template file paths etc. The package provides a mechanism to change which file is used, by binding your own instance of `ConfigProvider` in your `AppServiceProvider`.
 This is useful in cases where `config/frontend.php` is already in use within your project for example.

 First create your own provider: